Commodity Crops: Corn

 Corn, an extremely versatile crop, is just one example of the many ways commodity crops can be used in everyday products.
 During February, visit GMO Answers each week to learn more about how other commodity crops like soybeans and cotton are used.
 If you’ll be attending the upcoming Commodity Classic in Phoenix, AZ, we invite you to stop by our booth!

 Have questions about commodity crops -- what they are, how they're used, where they grow and why?
-Ask us on GMO Answers or on Twitter and Facebook, and we'll do our best to answer your questions in the upcoming posts!
+Ask us on Twitter and Facebook, and we'll do our best to answer your questions in the upcoming posts!